RUFF TRANSLATING

 Our Services and Booking Info

 We are SO fortunate to receive more requests for training than we can accommodate, in part due to our long term relationship with most clients.
 We have to turn away some clients for our programs because we will not compromise quality of training, or time spent with clients, to take on a higher volume.
 Periodically, we will have a waiting list for the required initial private appointment to join any of our programs.
 We do our best to reach out to our waiting list as quickly as possible.
-Our training team develops long term plans in collaboration with each client and because we work primarily with service dogs and behavior modification, often times training plans last for more than 18 months.
+Our training team develops long term plans in collaboration with each client and because we work primarily with service dogs, puppies and new adoptions, often times training plans last for more than 18 months.
 We are also slow-service establishment.
 There is no way around our booking process and there are not any shortcuts to getting an appointment here.
 We thank you for your patience!
 Please know that our commitment to excellence in client care and training results drives our commitment to smaller volume!

 Muttessori Academy